groundlight/groundlight-pi-gen/GL-README.md

 This repo builds OS images for Groundlight tools and applications, including the bare python SDK, and the Monitoring Notification Server (MNS).
 The OS images are available in the [releases](https://github.com/groundlight/groundlight-pi-gen/releases) and can be installed with [Raspberry Pi imager](https://www.raspberrypi.com/software/).

-There are several different images available, depending on your needs:
+There are several different images available, depending on your needs, from smallest to largest:

 - **`sdk`** - A minimal image with just the Python SDK installed.
 This is the smallest image, and is suitable for running the SDK on a Raspberry Pi Zero W.  It is also suitable for running the SDK on a Raspberry Pi 3 or 4, if you don't need the GUI.
 - **`mns`** - an image with the [Groundlight Monitoring Notification Server (MNS)](https://github.com/groundlight/monitoring-notification-server) installed for headless use.
 "Headless" means as server, without a GUI.
 The MNS provides a simple GUI to configure a Groundlight detector, grab images from it, and send notifications when